-With outlets at Telok Blangah and Jurong, Sum Kee Food is a local zi-char restaurant serving up some of the best Curry Fish Head and Salted Egg Chicken in town.
+Sum Kee Food is a local zi-char restaurant that serves up some of the best Curry Fish Head and Salted Egg Chicken in town.

-As a former air steward, Mr. CM Sum has always recognised his life-long passion and purpose in the service and hospitality.
-After moving on from the airline industry, Mr. Sum decided to put his passion to action with his wife, Cynthia, and they started Sum Kee Food.
+As a former air steward, Mr. CM Sum has always recognised his life-long passion and purpose in the service and hospitality line.
+After moving on from the airline industry, Mr. Sum decided to put his passion to action.
+With his wife, Cynthia, they started Sum Kee Food.

 In 2002, he opened his first restaurant in Batam serving up comforting zi-char favourites, before relocating to River Valley and Zion Road in Singapore.
 Now, they have two outlets in Telok Blangah and Jurong.